-- ensure the internal audit service collectively possesses or obtains the knowledge, skills, and other competencies needed to meet the requirements of the internal audit charter; maintain knowledge, skills and expertise within the section specifically for the investigation of fraud and irregularity; - ensure principles of integrity, objectivity, confidentiality and competency are applied and upheld; - bring a systematic disciplined approach to evaluate and report on the effectiveness of risk management, internal control and governance processes; - highlight control weaknesses and required associated improvements together with corrective action recommended to management based on an acceptable and practicable timeframe;

-- undertake follow up reviews and action tracking to ensure management has implemented agreed internal control improvements within specified and agreed timeframes; - liaise with the external auditor for the purpose of providing optimal audit coverage to the Authority; - work with the external auditor to provide consistent advice to management and the Audit Committee; and - prepare annual report on audit, including and special investigation activities for presentation to the Audit Committee, and such other reports on audit issues as may be required by the Chief Officer Governance or the Audit Committee.
+- ensure the internal audit service collectively possesses or obtains the knowledge, skills, and other competencies needed to meet the requirements of the internal audit charter; - ensure principles of integrity, objectivity, confidentiality and competency are applied and upheld; - bring a systematic disciplined approach to evaluate and report on the effectiveness of risk management, internal control and governance processes; - highlight control weaknesses and required associated improvements together with corrective action to management based on an acceptable and practicable timeframe; - undertake follow up reviews and action tracking to ensure management has implemented agreed internal control improvements within specified and agreed timeframes; - liaise with the external auditor for the purpose of providing optimal audit coverage to the AuthorityCouncil; - work with the external auditor to provide consistent advice to management and the Audit Committee; and - prepare an annual audit report on audit for consideration by the Audit Committee, including the audit managers opinion on the Councils governance, risk management and control environment, a summary of the work that supports the opinion and a statement on conformance with the PSIAS and the results of the Quality Assurance and Improvement Programme. special investigation activities for presentation to the Audit Committee, and such other reports on audit issues as may be required by the Chief Officer Governance or the Audit Committee.